quietfanatic/verdant-fang/log.md

   implement a pause menu, and drew text for all the menus.
 - Also tweaked music a little.
 - Planned work for tomorrow: Finish up menus, get back to Indigo.
+#####2024-02-21 W
+- Progress was slower than I would have liked, partly for health reasons and partly because I spent all morning moving cutscene logic from Verdant to Indigo.
+This way makes more sense, but it took a long time and wasn't really necessary.
+- Did a bunch more cutscene work, including some of the next room.
+- Implemented more snake behavior.
+- Discovered and fixed a few bugs that really needed to be fixed.
+- Planned work for tomorrow: Keep cracking at these cutscenes.
+If all goes well I might actually finish them tomorrow, and have some time left over to work on menus.